jam53/Jam54_Launcher/Documentation/Adding&UpdatingApplications.md

 UPDATE applications SET name="newName" WHERE id=0;
 ```

+> After changing the contents of `applications.sqlite`, the `Jam54_Launcher.jar` and `Jam54LauncherSetup.msi` files will need to be reuploaded.
+I.e. the launcher will have to be rebuild.
+> Follow the steps described in [Updating the Jam54Launcher](./UpdatingTheJam54Launcher.md) to rebuild and upload the launcher's binaries.

 ### applicationsVersions.properties
 Open the `applicationsVersions.properties` file, and update the value behind the = of the application in question.

+> After changing the contents of `applicationsVersions.properties`, this file will need to be reuploaded.
+However, rebuilding and reuploading the launcher's binaries is not required.
+> Follow the steps described in [Updating the Jam54Launcher](./UpdatingTheJam54Launcher.md)

 ### Hosting & hashing the application files